 A webcast of the Annual General Meeting will also be available and details of how to join the webcast will be shown on the Company's website.
-If possible, Shareholders intending to join the Meeting by means of the webcast (which would be as an attendee only)

-Annual Report & Financial Statements 2023 Annual Report & Financial Statements 2023 The Income & Growth VCT plc are requested to join at least ten minutes prior to the commencement of the Annual General Meeting at 11.00 am on Thursday, 29 February 2024.
+If possible, Shareholders intending to join the Meeting by means of the webcast (which would be as an attendee only) are requested to join at least ten minutes prior to the commencement of the Annual General Meeting at 2.30 pm on Wednesday, 5 March 2024.
 Where a member intends to join the Annual General Meeting by means of the webcast, they shall be permitted to ask questions at the Annual General Meeting but shall not be entitled to vote on resolutions at the Annual General Meeting (and are, therefore, encouraged to lodge their proxy vote and appoint the Chairman of the Annual General Meeting as their proxy).

 A proxy form for the meeting is enclosed separately with Shareholders' copies of this Annual Report.
-Proxy votes may be submitted electronically via the City Hub Shareholder Portal at: https://proxy-iag.cpip.io.
-Shareholders may also request a hard copy proxy form by contacting the Company's Registrar, City Partnership, using their details as stated on page 88.
+Proxy votes may be submitted electronically via the "Vote Here" button on the Company's website: www.incomeandgrowthvct.co.uk.
+Shareholders may also request a hard copy proxy form by contacting the Company's Registrar, City Partnership, using their details as stated on page 90.

-Resolutions 1 to 7 are being proposed as ordinary resolutions requiring more than 50% of the votes cast at the meeting to be in favour, whilst resolutions 8 and 9 will be proposed as special resolutions requiring the approval of at least 75% of the votes cast at the meeting.
+Resolutions 1 to 8 are being proposed as ordinary resolutions requiring more than 50% of the votes cast at the meeting to be in favour, whilst resolutions 9 and 10 will be proposed as special resolutions requiring the approval of at least 75% of the votes cast at the meeting.